Robust Design from Systems Physics: Introduction

 \section{Introduction}

-Modern manufacturing and industrial development demands both robust products and robust designs.
-Whereas robust products exhibit similar, predictable behavior in a variety of operating conditions, robust designs preserve design elements for a variety of target specifications or product functions.\cite{taguchi1986introduction,phadke1995quality} Achieving robustness in design is important for many considerations such as supply chain stability, avoiding rework, etc., that lead to downstream cost and performance uncertainty.\cite{boehm1988software,love1999determining} Minimizing these uncertainties through robust design has become both increasingly important, and increasingly difficult to achieve, as products coming to market incorporate broader arrays of functionality that rely on the integration of heterogeneous subsystems.\cite{mckinseymfg} The coupling of heterogeneous subsystems leads to additional restrictions on the specifications of subsystem components, and small changes in the design of one subsystem can trigger avalanches of changes in connected subsystems.\cite{Shields2017} Preventing or controlling for these phenomena is of paramount importance.
-Doing so requires developing the ability to communicate about the nature of subsystem interdependencies, and the effects of interdependencies on the robustness of overall and subsystem design (see Fig.\ \ref{schematic}).
+Modern manufacturing and industrial development demand both robust products and robust designs.
+Whereas robust products exhibit similar, predictable behavior in a variety of operating conditions, robust designs preserve design elements under uncertainty in problem statements (see Fig.~\ref{fig:robust_fragile}).\cite{taguchi1986introduction,phadke1995quality} Achieving robust design enhances supply chain stability, avoids rework, and thus reduces downstream cost and performance uncertainty.\cite{boehm1988software,love1999determining} Minimizing these uncertainties through robust design has become both increasingly important, and increasingly difficult to achieve, as products coming to market incorporate broader arrays of functionality that rely on the integration of heterogeneous subsystems.\cite{mckinseymfg} The coupling of heterogeneous subsystems restricts subsystem component specifications, and small changes in the design of one subsystem can trigger avalanches of change in connected subsystems.\cite{Shields2017} Preventing or controlling avalanches requires developing the ability to not only describe subsystem interdependencies, but also how interdependencies affect the robustness of subsystem and overall design. (see Fig.\ \ref{fig:schematic}).

-In many areas of engineering, the design of individual subsystems that rely on a limited set of physical phenomena is guided by a long period of investigation into basic physical science principles.
-E.g.\ the properties of materials used in engineering design have been studied over centuries, and a rich language and mathematical apparatus has been constructed to understand and quantify the robustness of materials.
-Because of this, familiar terms such as ``brittle'' vs ``ductile'' or ``strong'' vs ``weak'' can be precisely formulated in terms of stress and strain thresholds on a material's performance that describe its robustness under a given set of conditions.\cite{DieterBacon} In contrast, the study of the basic physical phenomena that underlie the behavior of systems integration are in their relative infancy.\cite{Stanley2012failures,buldyrev2010catastrophic,Brummitt2012} In the design of distributed systems, for example, what it means to be robust, and how to quantify robustness are open questions.
+Throughout engineering, the design of system elements often exploits known physical phenomena, leveraging knowledge developed through decades or centuries of investigation of basic physical science principles.
+For example, the principles of robustness of engineering materials have a long history and a rich language and mathematical apparatus.
+In this language, intuitive contrasts such as ``brittle'' vs ``ductile'' or ``strong'' vs ``weak'' achieve precise meaning in terms of performance thresholds on stress, or localized force, and strain, or localized displacement.\cite{DieterBacon} Unlike the study of materials, the study of the basic physical phenomena that underlie the behavior of systems integration is in its relative infancy.\cite{Stanley2012failures,buldyrev2010catastrophic,Brummitt2012} Because of this relative infancy, what it means to be robust, and how to quantify robustness are open questions.